 - At least two consecutive years’ employment or self-employment

-- Previous knowledge and experience of IT and computing
+- Previous knowledge and experience of IT

 - At least one reference, generally from an employer or previous academic tutor

 - High school or previous college education, which could be one of the following:

 - a Czech high school diploma (maturita)

 - equivalent education from other countries, assessed individually